benmsec/Mercusys-MB115-4G/README.md

 From the service enumeration, it was obvious that security implementation was lacking.<br/>
 Several open ports - do they need to be open?
 Further investigation needed.<br/>
 No credential set for Telnet.
 You can submit a '(new password)' to be used as the default credential set for Telnet.
-If the device is not properly configured, anyone connected to the router can utilise the Telnet service, set a password, and have full control of the device.<br/>
+If the device is not properly configured, anyone connected to the router can utilise the Telnet service, set a password, and have full control of the device.<br/><br/>

+More to be added.